-There will be an early start this morning to gain some further elevation to allow us to focus on some high-elevation key targets, which will include both Cheer and Koklass Pheasants along with commoner and more widespread Kalij Pheasant and Hill Partridge, Bearded Vulture (Lammergeier), Griffon Vulture, Himalayan Vulture, Altai Accentor, Rufous-bellied Woodpecker, Himalayan Woodpecker, Himalayan Bluetail, (Spot-winged) Coal Tit, and White-tailed Nuthatch.
+There will be an early start this morning to gain some further elevation to allow us to focus on some high-elevation key targets, which will include both Cheer Pheasant and Koklass Pheasant along with commoner and more widespread Kalij Pheasant, Hill Partridge, Bearded Vulture (Lammergeier), Griffon Vulture, Himalayan Vulture, Altai Accentor, Rufous-bellied Woodpecker, Himalayan Woodpecker, Himalayan Bluetail, (Spot-winged) Coal Tit, and White-tailed Nuthatch.
 We will also hope to get some great landscape views of the even higher snow-capped Himalayan mountain ranges, which really are spectacular.
 We will have the full day to explore this area, and it could be one of the best days of the trip with some very special birds.

-Days 14 and 15.
-Corbett National Park
+Days 14 – 15.
+Jim Corbett National Park

 Day 16.
 Corbett to New Delhi